mgmarlow/mgmarlow.com/words/2023-01-18-emacs-29-quick-start.md

 tags: emacs
 ---

+> Update: I created [Emacs Starter Kit](https://emacs-config-generator.fly.dev) as an even quicker way to get up and running with Emacs.
+It uses the settings from this guide and throws in some extras for various programming languages.
+[Check it out](https://emacs-config-generator.fly.dev)!

 The no-nonsense guide to getting started with Emacs.

 By the end of this guide you'll have Emacs 29 configured with better default settings, IDE features like code-completion and LSP support, and much improved minibuffer completion.
 Everything listed here is available out of the box or downloaded from the default Emacs package server, [GNU Elpa](http://elpa.gnu.org/).